| | | |

 Claire’s Blue Cardigan Made Modern

-Claire’s knitted blue cardigan definitely stood out as one of the main knitted pieces from season 5 and again in season 6.
+Claire’s knitted blue cardigan stood out as one of the main knitted pieces from season 5 and again in season 6.

-I have a version of this cardigan made in worsted weight yarn that resembles the original more closely here – Outlander Claire’s Blue Cardigan Knitting Pattern.
+I have a version of this cardigan made in worsted-weight yarn that resembles the original more closely here – Outlander Claire’s Blue Cardigan Knitting Pattern.

 The Seersucker Stitch